 Luxury lines are known for being exclusive, but it's not just their elegant ships and white-glove service that sets them apart.
 While the most expensive lines in the business sail to plenty of ports also visited by Royal Caribbean, Norwegian, and Carnival, there are a handful of destinations with smaller ports that simply can’t be accessed by the larger ships of mainstream cruise lines.
-Here are four spectacular destinations you can only visit on a luxury sailing:
+Here are four spectacular destinations you can only visit sailing on a luxury cruise line:

 1. Monte Carlo, Monaco

 Overview: Commonly recognized as a backdrop for numerous James Bond films, this playground of the rich and famous is best known for its extravagant casino and glittering nightlife.
-Even if you don’t have the black-tie attire (or don’t want to pay just to enter the casino), you can still set up shop across the street at the cafe to watch an endless parade of casino guests arriving in wildly expensive cars from the most expensive brands, some of which come with a million dollar price tag.
+Even if you don’t have the black-tie attire (or don’t want to pay just to enter the casino), you can still set up shop across the street at the cafe to watch an endless parade of casino guests arriving in wildly expensive cars from the most expensive brands, some of which come with a million-dollar price tag.